Umbria, St Francis and the Dukes of SpoletoBack to Routes

 - A Roman villa and one of the oldest olive trees in central Italy!

 This route features the following characteristics and interests: Pilgrimage, Villages and farms, Food, History

-Extra nights in Spoleto (to have a good look at this lovely town), hilltop Labro (your host has many ideas for activities or you can just relax), Casperia (see below for cookery course), Misciani for a half day experience of goat's milk collection and cheese making, pasta making or foraging (enquire for prices), or to relax by Stefano and Elisabeth's pool in Mompeo; and of course nights in Rome.
+Extra nights in Spoleto (to have a good look at this lovely town), hilltop Labro (your host will have many ideas for activities, or you can just relax), Casperia (see below for cookery course), Misciani for a half day experience of goat's milk collection and cheese making, pasta making or foraging (enquire for prices), or to relax by Stefano and Elisabeth's pool in Mompeo; and of course nights in Rome.